Cast Steel Production: Properties and Composition

 - Porosity: Voids in the steel casting that are characterized by smooth, shiny interior walls.
 Porosity is generally a result of gas evolution or gas entrapment during the casting process.

 - Inclusions: Pieces of foreign material in the casting.
-An inclusion can be metallic, intermetallic, or non-metallic.
+Inclusion can be metallic, intermetallic, or non-metallic.
 Inclusions can come from within the mold (debris, sand, or core materials), or can travel into the mold during the pouring of the casting.

 - Shrinkage: Vacancy or area of low density typically internal to the casting.
 It is caused by a molten island of material that does not have enough feed metal to supply it during the solidification process.
 Shrinkage cavities are characterized by a rough crystalline interior surface.